-Disengage drives, raise the cutting units, set parking brake, stop engine and remove key and disconnect spark plug wire.
-Wait for all movement to stop before adjusting, cleaning or repairing.

-- Clean grass and debris from cutting units, drives, mufflers, and engine to help prevent fires.
-Clean up oil or fuel spillage. - Let engine cool before storing and do not store near flame. - Shut off fuel while storing or transporting.
-Do not store fuel near flames or drain indoors. - Park machine on level ground.
-Never allow untrained personnel to service machine. - Use jack stands to support components when required. - Carefully release pressure from components with stored energy. - Disconnect battery and remove spark plug wire before making any repairs.
+- Disengage drives, lower the cutting units, set parking brake, stop engine and remove key and disconnect spark plug wire.
+Wait for all movement to stop before adjusting, cleaning or repairing. - Clean grass and debris from cutting units, drives, silencers/mufflers, and engine to help prevent fires.
+Clean up oil or fuel spillage. - Use jack stands to support components when required. - Carefully release pressure from components with stored energy. - Disconnect battery and remove spark plug wire before making any repairs.
 Disconnect the negative terminal first and the positive last.
-Reconnect positive first and negative last. - Use care when checking the reels.
+Reconnect positive first and negative last. - Use care when checking the cylinders/reels.
 Wear gloves and use caution when servicing them. - Keep hands and feet away from moving parts.
 If possible, do not make adjustments with the engine running. - Charge batteries in an open well ventilated area, away from spark and flames.
 Unplug charger before connecting or disconnecting from battery.
-Wear protective clothing and use insulated tools. - Keep all parts in good working condition and all hardware and hydraulic fittings tightened.
-Replace all worn or damaged decals.
+Wear protective clothing and use insulated tools.

-Toro Mower Safety
+Toro Riding Mower Safety

-The following list contains safety information specific to Toro products or other safety information that you must know that is not included in the ANSI standards.
+The following list contains safety information specific to Toro products or other safety information that you must know that is not included in the CEN, ISO, or ANSI standard.